GradyGaugler/amplitude-bulk-annotation-maker/SETUP_ENVIRONMENT.md

    chmod 600 .env
    ```

+5. **Use the Edit .env File button** in the application for easy editing

 ### Connection Still Fails

 **After environment variables are correctly set**:

 1. **Verify credentials in Amplitude**:
    - API keys are active and not expired
-   - Project ID is correct
+   - Project ID is correct (numeric value)
    - Account has annotation permissions

 2. **Check region setting**: